 11. We rarely publish scripture reflections or sermons.
 (Try our sister publication, Celebration.)

-12. We very rarely publish unsolicited book reviews.
+- We assign book reviews, we very rarely publish unsolicited book reviews.

 Send queries to firstname.lastname@example.org.